In 1975, close advisors of the first Tanzanian president wished to promote further mutual cooperation and understanding between Tanzania and the UK.

 Most are UK-based with strong connections to Tanzania, and still travel there regularly.
 They provide a wide range of skills, and have an overwhelming commitment to Tanzania’s future development.

-Tanzania Development Trust is grateful for all of our donors.
+Tanzania Development Trust is grateful to all our donors.

 Every year we are helped in our efforts by the contributions of like-minded trusts and similar organisations.
 Sometimes we approach them with a project that appears to meet their criteria.
 Sometimes they approach us.
 We have worked with many of our partners on numerous projects over several years.
 Marked in gold on the graph, these partnerships are critical to enable TDT to punch above its weight.